sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/operations.md

 ---
 id: operations
 slug: /docs/transforms/operations
+title: Operations
 ---
-# Operations in IdentityNow Transforms
+# Operations in Identity Now

 Transforms allow you to manipulate attribute values while aggregating from or provisioning to a source.